 Following data editing, missing values were imputed using several imputation methodologies, such as hot deck imputation and subsample ratio imputation methods.

 In the weighting procedure, the base weight was used as the starting point.
 Next, a weighting adjustment was applied to reflect the impact of the SASS teacher weighting procedure.
 Next, a nonresponse adjustment factor was calculated and applied, and finally a ratio adjustment factor was calculated and applied to the sample to adjust sample totals to frame totals in order to reduce sampling variability.
 The final weight for TFS is a product of these factors.

-NCES will publish a forthcoming First Look release report and the 2008–09 Documentation for the Teacher Follow-up Survey with release of the survey data.
+NCES has published a First Look release report and the 2008–09 Documentation for the Teacher Follow-up Survey with release of the survey data.